-As noted in Section 4.2 above, the State of Mississippi is currently in the process of procuring an MES to upgrade the systems and services that meet the business needs of the DOM.
+As noted in Section 4.2 above, the State of Mississippi is currently in the process of implementing a new MRP to upgrade the systems and services that meet the business needs of the DOM.
 The ultimate goal is to define an Enterprise Architecture encompassing all Medicaid systems for the State of Mississippi that aligns to and advances increasingly in MITA maturity for business, architecture, and data and that includes MITA 3.0 standards, such as SOA using ESB infrastructure.

-The new MES will interface with the DOM CDIP to allow for data interoperability between the MES and the CDIP subprojects, such as the MPI and CDR.
-This interoperability between the clinical and administrative systems will allow DOM to advance towards MITA 3.0, and specifically the care coordination components of MITA 3.0
+The MRP will interface with the DOM CDIP, via the Interoperability Platform, to allow for data interoperability between the MRP and the CDIP subprojects, such as the MPI and CDR.
+This interoperability between the clinical and administrative systems will allow DOM to advance towards MITA 3.0, and specifically the Care Management components of MITA 3.0.